-Given that manipulation checks in section 4.2 show that the cognitive load treatment concurrently affects tasks that involve both low and high reasoning, we now more confidently turn to examining the treatment effects for economic rationality.
+Given that the manipulation checks in section 4.2 show that the cognitive load treatment concurrently affects tasks that involve both low and high reasoning, we now turn to examining the treatment effects for economic rationality.
 For this, we employ as the dependent variable of interest the various goodness-of-fit measures discussed in Section 3.

 Table 7 shows the mean, standard deviation, and median values for the various measures separately for each treatment.
+Overall, our calculated goodness-of-fit measures for rationality compare well with other similar experimental studies.
+For example, average Afriat's CCEI in Choi et al. (2014) is 0.881 with a 0.14 standard deviation and a 0.93 median value.
+The median HMI is 23 (out of 25 choices) in Choi et al. (2014) which compares well with our HMI of 53 and 54 (out of 60 choices) for the HCL and LCL treatments, respectively.
 The MPI comes in interval form (minimum/maximum) so we employ the range as our dependent variable to use in the table.
 Table 7 shows that both mean and median values are very close.
-The last two columns in Table 7 present results from statistical tests comparing the two treatments.
+The last two columns in Table 7 present results from the statistical tests comparing the two treatments.
 Every single test fails to reject the null indicating a null treatment effect.
 In addition, Figure 3 graphs the distribution of the various measures by treatment using kernel density estimators.
-A similar picture emerges since lines practically overlap for the two treatments.
+A similar picture emerges since the lines practically overlap for the two treatments.